gyulanemeth/bluefox.email/docs/api/index.md

 $response = file_get_contents($url, false, $context);
 ```

-::: danger Active Subscription from the frontend
+::: danger Activate Subscription from the frontend

 Never store your API keys in the frontend code.